Luckyluuuc/CollectiveBehavior-Crowd-modeling/README.md

 ### Before 07/11
 - Read and understand the scientific articles related to our project.
-- Think about the project coding architecture.
+- Think about the project's coding architecture.

 ### Before 15/11
 - Write and drop the first report.